gruntwork-io/toc/README.md

 ### Gruntwork Training Reference Materials

 1. [infrastructure-as-code-training](https://github.com/gruntwork-io/infrastructure-as-code-training): A sample repo we share with customers when we do training on Terraform, Docker, Packer, AWS, etc.

+### Operating system compatibility

+Here's a summary of the operating systems supported by Gruntwork as of January, 2019:

+* **Modules vs dev tools**: Just about all of our _modules_ for running various types of infrastructure—e.g., Kafka, ZooKeeper, ELK, MongoDB, OpenVPN, Jenkins, etc—assume they are being deployed on Linux servers.
+In practice, this means that all the `install-xxx` and `run-xxx` scripts (e.g., install-kafka, run-kafka) are written in Bash and don't work on Windows.
+However, our _dev tools_—the tools that we expect developers to run on their own computer to interact with the infrastructure—are often portable and work on most major operating systems.

+* **The basic dev tools**: The basic dev tools we use are Terraform, Packer, and Docker, all of which should work on all major operating systems.

+* **Terraform modules**: Just about all the modules we write in Terraform work on all major operating systems.
+However, there are a few places where we were forced to call out to scripts from our Terraform code.
+Most of these scripts are Python and work on all major operating systems, but there are a couple places where we lazily call Bash code (mostly `sleep 30` to work around Terraform bugs).
+If you run into a portability issue, please report it as a bug, and we'll get it fixed!

+* **Go**: We've written a number of dev tools in Go, which we compile into standalone binaries that should work on every major operating system.
+This applies to:
+    - Terragrunt
+    - Terratest
+    - OpenVPN: `openvpn-admin`
+    - Houston: `houston` CLI
+    - Security: `gruntkms`, `ssh-grunt`
+    - cloud-nuke
+    - API Gateway and SAM: `gruntsam`
+    - Kubernetes / EKS: `kubergrunt`

+* **Python**: We have some dev tools that we wrote in Python.
+Most of these work on all major operating systems, but there are occasional gotchas with Windows path length limits, and some Python 2 vs 3 issues.
+This applies to:
+    - AMI cluster: The `asg-rolling-deploy` and `server-group` Terraform modules call out to Python scripts.
+    - Docker cluster: `roll-out-ecs-cluster-update.py`

+* **Bash**: We have a small number of dev tools that we wrote in Bash.
+These will work on Linux and Mac, but not on Windows (unless you use Cygwin or the new Windows 10 Bash Shell, but even then, portability isn't guaranteed).
+This applies to:
+    - Gruntwork Installer
+    - CI / CD: `attach-eni`, `mount-ebs-volume`, `add-dns-a-record`
+    - Stateful server: `aws-helpers`, `build-helpers`, `check-url`, `circleci-helpers`, `git-helpers`, `terraform-helpers`
+    - Security: `aws-auth`
+    - Docker cluster: `ecs-deploy`

+* **Tests**: It's worth noting all of our tests currently run on Linux, which means Windows-specific bugs do slip through periodically.

+* **Need Windows support?** The vast majority of our customers use Linux or Mac, so we haven't prioritized improving our Windows support.
+If you would like us to improve our Windows support, we would be happy to discuss a project to do so as part of our [Custom Module Development](https://gruntwork.io/custom-module-development/) process.